And welcome back, music lovers, thrill seekers, conversationalists all across the fruited plain.

 That's how she was earning her money, is his point, right?

-They they choose to do.
+They choose to do.

 That's what they were hired and paid to do.

-Lap dancers are gonna have to pay a value-added tax on their earnings from customers.
+Speaking of that, from the UK, lap dancers are going to have to pay a value-added tax on their earnings from customers.

-A high court judge uh ruled yesterday.
+A high court judge ruled yesterday.

-Clubs where they perform are not liable for the value added tax.
+Clubs where they perform are not liable for the value-added tax.

 He upheld an appeal by Spearmint Rhino Ventures, which operates a chain of gentlemen's clubs.